jdeacon27/composer-dates-quiz/README.md

 won't work because Excel's CSV export is very bad at handling encodings, and it's very easy to lose all the accented letters.
 I use a good text editor like Notepad++, or OpenOffice.
 I think I exported the CSV from OpenOffice using UTF8.

+There is a jar file in addition to the sources.
+It doesn't include the database (the CSV file).
+I'm not even sure if it could.
+Anyway, you'd need to download the CSV with the jar file.